ska-telescope/ska-sdp-qa-signal-display/README.md

 # SKAO QA Display

-#Overview
+# Overview

-This connects to the [QA data API](https://gitlab.com/ska-telescope/ska-sdp-qa-data-api) via a WebSocket and visualises the received QA metrics (e.g, spectrum plot, waterfall plot etc) in real-time.
+This connects to the [QA Data API](https://gitlab.com/ska-telescope/ska-sdp-qa-data-api) via a WebSocket and visualises the received QA metrics (e.g, spectrum plot, waterfall plot etc) in real-time.

+More information can be found in the [Read The Docs](https://developer.skao.int/projects/ska-sdp-qa-data-api/en/latest/index.html) page.

 # Getting Started

-**To get the QI Display running services should be started in the following order:**
+**To get the QA Display running services should be started in the following order:**

-**Step 1:** Follow the steps in the [QA Data API](https://gitlab.com/ska-telescope/ska-sdp-qa-data-api) README to:
+**Step 1:** Follow the steps in the [QA Data API](https://gitlab.com/ska-telescope/ska-sdp-qa-data-api) README to start up the the Data API, Kafka and Redis.\
 **Step 2** Then start [QA Metric Generator](https://gitlab.com/ska-telescope/ska-sdp-qa-metric-generator) using information in it's README.\
 **Step 3:** Finally start the [SKAO QA Display](https://gitlab.com/ska-telescope/sdp/ska-sdp-qa-display) in this repository, using the steps below.\
 **Sending spoof data to display:** Consult the README in the [metric-generator](https://gitlab.com/ska-telescope/ska-sdp-qa-metric-generator/-/tree/main/metric-generator) folder.